 Storage software applications

 Storage management software has storage capacity for the sheer volume of data.
-A classical example of storage software app is a document management system.
+A classic example of a storage software app is a document management system.
 Every enterprise faces the problem of storing and retaining business content.
-Storage software applications help store content in compliance with the standards and principles of the company and enable convenience of access and usage.
+Storage software applications help store content in compliance with the standards and principles of the company and enable the convenience of access and usage.
 Some typical software apps of this kind are HotDocs, Laserfiche, Alfresco, Dokmee.